graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 ## Returning Data Outside the *Mutate Transaction* callback

-It's also very useful to stash documents that have been used or created within a `mutate` transaction afterwards.
+It's also very useful to return documents that have been used or created within a `mutate` transaction to be referenced afterwards.
 This can be done by returning a document, an array of documents, or an object with documents values, from the *Mutate Transaction* callback.
 See [*Returning Documents from Mutation Transactions*](/docs/paper/querying-data#returning-documents-from-mutation-transactions) for examples.